Manipulative (mathematics education): In teaching and learning

 Mathematical manipulatives play a key role in young children's mathematics understanding and development.
 These concrete objects facilitate children's understanding of important math concepts, then later help them link these ideas to representations and abstract ideas.
 For example, there are manipulatives specifically designed to help students learn fractions, geometry and algebra.
 Here we will look at pattern blocks, interlocking cubes, and tiles and the various concepts taught through using them.
 This is by no means an exhaustive list (there are so many possibilities!), rather, these descriptions will provide just a few ideas for how these manipulatives can be used.

 Base ten blocks

-Base Ten Blocks are a great way for students to learn about place value in a spatial way.
+Base ten blocks may be used to help students learn about place value in a spatial way.
 The units represent ones, rods represent tens, flats represent hundreds, and the cube represents thousands.
 Their relationship in size makes them a valuable part of the exploration in number concepts.
 Students are able to physically represent place value in the operations of addition, subtraction, multiplication, and division.